logzio/documentation/docs/user-guide/cloud-siem/security-rules/security-correlated-queries.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Correlated rules
+# Correlated Rules

 Some security incidents are best detected by a sequence of logs originating from different products, i.e. log types.